-Responsibility of the Student Responsibility of the Chair 26 The Dissertation Format Responsibility of the Student 26 THE FINAL DOCTORAL EXAMINATION THE DISSERTATION 26 Responsibility of the Doctoral Committee The Dissertation Format 26 Responsibility of the Student THE FINAL DOCTORAL EXAMINATION 27 Responsibility of the Doctoral Committee 27 APPENDICES2 Responsibility of the Student 27 APPENDICES 29
+Responsibility of the Student THE DISSERTATION The Dissertation Format THE FINAL DOCTORAL EXAMINATION

+The Dissertation Format -

+.2/

+THE FINAL DOCTORAL EXAMINATION .
+27

+.27

+Responsibility of the Doctoral Committee .
+27

+Responsibility of the Student .
+27

+APPENDICES 20

 Additional Resources

 Additional information regarding graduate study at Washington State University can be found in the following publications: